MichaelNeas/laboratory/practice/BigListOfInterviewQs/README.md

 - Implement a binary min heap.
 Turn it into a binary max heap
 - ~~HARD: Implement a queue using 2 stacks~~

+## Graphs

+- Given a list of sorted words from an alien dictionary, find the order of the alphabet.
+    Alien Dictionary Topological Sort question.
+- Find if a given string matches any path in a labeled graph.
+A path may contain cycles.
+- Given a bipartite graph, separate the vertices into two sets.
+- You are a thief trying to sneak across a rectangular 100 x 100m field.
+There are alarms placed on the fields and they each have a circular sensing radius which will trigger if anyone steps into it.
+Each alarm has its own radius.
+Determine if you can get from one end of the field to the other end.
+- Given a graph and two nodes, determine if there exists a path between them.
+- Determine if a cycle exists in the graph.

 ## Linked Lists

 - ~~Implement a linked list (with insert and delete functions)~~